Nikola Milenković: Youth

-In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
+In November 2022, Milenković was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
+Serbia finished fourth in the group.

+Milenković was selected in Serbia's squad for the UEFA Euro 2024.
+He played in all three group stage matches, against England, Slovenia, and Denmark.
 Serbia finished fourth in the group.